dhananjaya-gr/wildgpt/README.md

-# WildGPT
+# 🐾 WildGPT

-## Overview
+## 🌿 Overview

-WildGPT is AI based chatbot application powered to scrape and consolidate publicly available research papers and data related to wildlife, biodiversity, and conservation.
-It uses various libraries and tools to extract, ingest, and split documents, and then create a retriever and chain for further processing.
-It is a highly maintainable Python-based Generative AI project designed to process and analyze PDF documents and web-scraped content.
+WildGPT is an AI-based chatbot application 🤖 designed to scrape and consolidate publicly available research papers and data related to wildlife, biodiversity, and conservation. 🌱🦅

+It uses various libraries and tools 📚 to extract, ingest, and split documents, and then creates a retriever and chain for further processing.
+It’s a highly maintainable Python-based Generative AI project 🐍⚡ that processes and analyzes PDF documents and web-scraped content.

-We designed the cost-effective bot to scrape online data from web pages.
+We designed a cost-effective bot 💸 to scrape online data from web pages 🌐.
 The process of opening web pages and extracting data is automated.
-Our custom open source ollama model generates the rich information on wildlife, biodiversity, and conservation using the gathered knowledge base
+Our custom open-source Ollama model 📊 generates rich information on wildlife, biodiversity, and conservation using the gathered knowledge base.

-## Authors
+### 👥 Authors
-- Mrinal Raj
+- 🧑‍💻 Mrinal Raj
-- Dhananjaya G R
+- 🧑‍💻 Dhananjaya G R
-- Sri Sai Pamu
+- 🧑‍💻 Sri Sai Pamu
-- Shrish Jain
+- 🧑‍💻 Shrish Jain

-## Dependencies
+### 📦 Dependencies
-- Google Chrome
+- 🌐 Google Chrome
-- Anaconda
+- 🐍 Anaconda
-- Ollama Engine
+- 🧠 Ollama Engine

-## Constants
+### ⚙️ Constants
-- `EMBEDDING_MODEL`: 'nomic-embed-text'
+- EMBEDDING_MODEL: ‘nomic-embed-text’
-- `VECTOR_STORE_NAME`: 'simple_rag'
+- VECTOR_STORE_NAME: ‘simple_rag’
-- `MODEL`: 'llama3.1'
+- MODEL: ‘llama3.1’
-- `DOC_FOLDER`: Path to the folder containing PDF documents which has index
+- DOC_FOLDER: Path to the folder containing PDF documents 📚
-- `RES_FOLDER`: Path to the folder containing resources that are available locally
+- RES_FOLDER: Path to the folder containing resources that are available locally 📁

-# Deployment
+## 🚀 Deployment

-## Creating virtual environment
+### 🛠️ Creating Virtual Environment
 ```
 conda --version
 conda init